 From the 19th to the early 20th century Liverpool was the world’s largest port city – accounting for 40% of all the world’s trade.
 Such was the scale of the port and the numerous sprawling docks that the city used to be the gateway of Europe for trade and also the world’s busiest immigration port, for Europeans emigrating to the United States.

-Liverpool is well known for music what with being the birthplace of greatest band of all time, The Beatles, and is recognised by the Guinness World Records as the World Capital City of Pop, due to having more Top 10 hit singles per capita than any other town or city.
+Liverpool is well known for music what with being the birthplace of greatest band of all time, The Beatles, and is recognized by the Guinness World Records as the World Capital City of Pop, due to having more Top 10 hit singles per capita than any other town or city.
 The city is also known historically as the world’s busiest port with the most advanced docks of the time, and being the gateway to Europe.

 In 1190 the city of Liverpool was first recorded as ‘Lierpul’, which originates from the Old English ‘lifer’, meaning thick or muddy water, and ‘pōl’, meaning pool or creek.
 Hardly inspiring!